Sumner Redstone: Personal life

 In July 2010, Redstone was caught on tape trying to find the source of an embarrassing leak within MTV.
 Redstone offered money and protection to a journalist if he would give up his source.
 Redstone had been pushing MTV management to give more airtime to the band the Electric Barbarellas.
 In the message, Redstone tells the reporter that "we're not going to kill" the source, adding "We just want to talk to him".
 The 87-year-old Redstone also told the reporter he would be "well rewarded and well protected" if he would reveal the source.
 Peter Lauria told NBC's Today show he would not do it.
-Viacom Inc. spokesman, Carl Folta confirmed to Today that it was Redstone's voice on the message and said he had made a mistake.
+Viacom Inc. spokesman Carl Folta confirmed to Today that it was Redstone's voice on the message and said he had made a mistake.
 A Viacom source told the New York Post, "Sumner wants to be consequential.
 Sumner is really proud of what he did.
 This guy is loving it… He likes people to know he's still alive".

 In August 2015, Redstone split with his live-in girlfriend, Sydney Holland, after five years together.

 In January 2019, Redstone and his family settled with his former live-in companion Manuela Herzer.
 According to MarketWatch, "Herzer agreed to pay back $3.25 million of the tens of millions of gifts that Redstone gave her", and "the wide-ranging agreement ends all litigation between the two sides, who have been battling in the courts since the fall of 2015 when Redstone kicked Herzer out of his Beverly Hills mansion, replaced her as his health-care agent and wrote her out of his estate planning."

-On August 11, 2020, Redstone died at his home in Los Angeles at the age of 97.
-The cause of death is unknown.
+On August 11, 2020, Redstone died at his home in Los Angeles at the age of 97 due to natural causes.

 The film Mission: Impossible – Dead Reckoning Part One is in memory of Redstone.